exsig/nodus/README.md

   - unlock-all-field-values (for when a node starts its turn | possibly specify that this proc/node is one that can write to it)
   - exception on rewrite of a field after it's locked -

----- overkill ----
-Generator from simple-proc
-Generator from Enum
-Generator from Lazy Enumerator
-Generator from basic class
-Generator from basic class via to_enum
-Generator from state-machine
-Generator from DSL

 Contributing
 -------------------------------------------------------------------------------------------------